Dragonchain-Community/dragonchain-uvn-install-guide/manual-install.md

 	- Make the following changes in the opensource-config.yaml resource file:
 		1. Replace “ArbitraryName” with a real name (your choice)
 			- Recommend consistency and an all lowercase name (dashes are okay)
+			- DON'T include the letters "es" together in your name (don't ask)
 		2. Put your MATCHMAKING TOKEN in the quotes on the REGISTRATION_TOKEN line
 		3. Put your CHAIN ID in the quotes on the INTERNAL_ID line
 		4. Replace the address in DRAGONCHAIN_ENDPOINT with your address (domain name, IP address) and port that can be reached from the outside world